feyisakedir/Portfolio-2nd-Project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thanks all microverse teams for this chance
+I would like to thanks all microverse teams for this chance and my coding partner

 <p align="right">(<a href="#readme-top">back to top</a>)</p>